SAP-archive/BUILD/Contributing.md

 For guidelines on contributing a new feature or enhancement to existing features, please refer to <a href="#How Do I Make Changes to Product Norman Sub-Projects?">   How Do I Make Changes to Product Norman Sub-Projects?</a> section.

-##<a name="How Do I Report Issues?"></a> How Do I Report Issues?
+##<a name="How Do I Report Bugs?"></a> How Do I Report Bugs?

-Issues can be reported and tracked using the GitHub Issue Tracker for each sub-project.
-To report and issue, you simple open the Issue Tracker in the sub-project, and click the <b>New Issue</b> button.
+Bugs can be reported and tracked using the GitHub Issue Tracker for each sub-project.
+To report a bug, you simply open the Issue Tracker in the sub-project, and click the <b>New Issue</b> button.

 For information on proposing new features or enhancments, see <a href="#Propose and Build New Features, Enhancements, and Optimizations">    Propose and Build New Features, Enhancements, and Optimizations</a>.

-Please review the guidelines below before submitting an issue.
+Please review the guidelines below before submitting an bug.

 **Note**: These guidelines were adapted from the [SAP UI5 Open Source Contributing documentation](https://github.com/SAP/openui5/blob/master/CONTRIBUTING.md).